Baliem Valley campaign: Aftermath

 Some human rights groups have accused the Indonesian government of committing a genocide in the valley due to the deliberate killings and forcible relocation of Papuan civilians, alleging many were targeted for their ethnicity and or religion; and that churches and religious leaders were often targets for attacks.

 Most claims have not been properly substantiated, and it may be possible that OPM and Human Rights organizations may have exaggerated claims.
 There is a great deal of uncertainty around this event, its causes, the involvement of the OPM in the violence, and the involvement of the Australian military.
 What is not in doubt is that there was a serious conflict in the Baliem Valley, which can also be viewed in the context of the Suharto regime's sustained campaign of Human Rights abuses across Indonesia during the entire Orde Baru period from 1965 - 1998.
 After the campaign the Indonesian Army claimed they had never used cluster munitions and napalm against villages in the Baliem Valley.

 The following list of effects have also been claimed, but the claims in many cases have never been properly verified:

 The rainforest in the Baliem Valley was severely affected in the campaign as it was alleged to have been lit on fire by Indonesian soldiers several times, causing the Indonesian military to be accused of ecocide.

 Around half of the villages in the Baliem Valley were alleged to have been burned to the ground.

-1,500-3,000 Papuan refugees reportedly fled from West Papua mainly to Papua New Guinea, mostly between 20–25 June, 1978.
+1,500-3,000 Papuan refugees reportedly fled from West Papua mainly to Papua New Guinea, mostly between 20 and 25 June 1978.
 A nun who was interviewed by Peter Tatchell, was quoted as saying "I have been told by refugees coming over, of people being cast out to sea in canoes and dropped overboard in copra bags – of people being forced to dig their own graves and being shot into them.
 I have seen people who have had their eyes torn out by the Indonesians.
 I’ve heard of people being beaten and sent back to their villages as examples."
 This nun also reported that she and her colleagues, who had set up a quarantine camp to shelter refugees, contacted the United Nations, who reportedly sent several representatives to interview the nuns and several refugees who were camping out on the PNG side of the border, the representatives concluded that the refugee's claims were genuine and said that their lives "would be in jeopardy" if they were to attempt to return home.
 In September 1977 around 700 refugees agreed to return to West Papua, but reportedly felt forced to flee again when they found out a platoon of soldiers was waiting for them.
 In another reported incident a group of refugees returning to West Papua were greeted by the military at an airstrip; the soldiers allegedly took them to a field behind the hangars and gunned them down with automatic weapons.